Toberumono/WRF-Setup-Script/README.md

 	4. If it is run on an existing WRF and/or WPS installation, it backs up namelist files and restores them automatically.
 + WRFClean.sh
 	1. Cleans WRF and WPS installations.
-	2. Backs up namelist.input and namelist.wps files such that the WRFSetup.sh script can restore them.
+	2. Backs up namelist.input and namelist.wps files so that the WRFSetup.sh script can restore them.

 ## <a name="wdtsnd"></a>What do these scripts not do?